pallet/pallet.github.com/doc/reference-0.8/_posts/2012-01-14-operations.md

       :compute (pallet.configure/compute-service "aws")))
 {% endhighlight %}

-`converge` also accepts a :prefix keyword argument, which is applied to the group names in the call.
-This can be used to build job specific clusters.
-In this example we scale load-balancer, web app and database nodes using a single load balancer and twice as many web app frontends as database backends.

-{% highlight clojure %}
-  (require 'pallet.api)
-  (def load-balancer (pallet.api/group-spec "lb")) (def web-app (pallet.api/group-spec "webapp"))
-  (def database (pallet.api/group-spec "db"))

-  (defn scale-cluster [prefix n]
-    (pallet.api/converge
-       {load-balancer 1
-        web-app n
-        database (inc (/ n 2))}
-       :prefix prefix
-       :compute (pallet.configure/compute-service "aws")))
-{% endhighlight %}

 ## Lift

 The `lift` function is used to apply phases but does not change node